ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 25. Convert a binary string to an integer without using the Convert.ToInt32 class
  - Binary_To_Decimal.cs

+26. Count the number of words in a string (Needs to handle multiple spaces between words)
+ - Word_Count.cs

 Please let me know if you find any errors or if you know of more efficient solutions.